How Breathing Exercises Relieve Stress and Improve Digestive Health

 Dr. Kinsinger earned her doctorate in clinical psychology from the University of Miami and completed a residency in health psychology at the VA Puget Sound Health Care System.
 She completed a fellowship in health psychology at the University of Illinois Medical Center at Chicago.

-A certified cognitive therapist trained in the use of clinical hypnosis for medical conditions, Dr. Kinsinger sees patients at Loyola Center for Health at Burr Ridge and Loyola Outpatient Center in Maywood.
+A certified cognitive therapist trained in the use of clinical hypnosis for medical conditions, Dr. Kinsinger sees patients in-person and via telehealth.
+Learn how you can make a virtual appointment with Dr. Kinsinger today.